mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_cyclejs.md

 We create an empty proxy stream `lastQuestion$` using the [`create`](https://github.com/staltz/xstream#create) xstream factory and use it when creating the `question$` stream.
 Then use the [`imitate`](https://github.com/staltz/xstream#imitate) xstream operator to connect the proxy stream, `lastQuestion$`, to its source stream, `question$`.
 We also use the [`compose`](https://github.com/staltz/xstream#compose) and [`sampleCombine`](https://github.com/staltz/xstream/blob/master/EXTRA_DOCS.md#sampleCombine) xstream operators to combine events from the stream originated from `sources.SpeechRecognitionAction.result` and the `lastQuestion$` stream.
-Note that I add `$` at the end of stream variable names to distinguish them from others as Cycle.js authors do.
+Note that I add `$` at the end of stream variable names to distinguish them from other variables as Cycle.js authors do.
 Try the updated application and see if the robot asks more than one question if you respond to it with "yes" or "no".

 You may have wondered when did we update the code to send the "start listening" command ({}) after _all_ questions.